IntuitionLabs

 Regulatory Intelligence & Agency Monitoring

-The regulatory landscape generates a continuous stream of competitive signals that AI can process at a scale impossible for human teams.
-The platform monitors Drugs@FDA for new approvals, complete response letters, and labeling changes.
-The FDA Orange Book is tracked for patent and exclusivity listings that determine generic entry timelines.
-The FDA Adverse Event Reporting System (FAERS) is analyzed for emerging safety signals that could trigger regulatory action against competitors.
-FDA Advisory Committee meeting schedules, briefing documents, and voting outcomes are tracked for assets approaching regulatory decision points.
-On the European side, the platform monitors the EMA European public assessment reports (EPARs), CHMP meeting agendas and outcomes, scientific advice proceedings, and the orphan designation database.
-Each regulatory event is automatically classified by competitive impact severity and routed to the appropriate stakeholders.
+The platform monitors Drugs@FDA for approvals and labeling changes, the FDA Orange Book for patent and exclusivity listings that govern generic entry timelines, and FAERS for safety signals that could trigger regulatory action against competitors.
+EMA EPARs, CHMP meeting outcomes, and the orphan designation database are continuously tracked.
+Each regulatory event is classified by competitive impact severity and routed to appropriate stakeholders.

 Regulatory intelligence monitoring for FDA and EMA actions